-**Drought surcharge rates are effective in Stages 3, 4 and 5.**
+**Drought surcharge rates are effective in Phase III.**

 IX: Public Comment

 Customers will have multiple opportunities to comment on the provisions of the water shortage response plan.
 First, a draft plan will be available at the Water Association office for customers to view.
 A notice will be included on customer water bill notifying them of such.
 All subsequent revisions to the draft plan will be published at least 30 days prior to an adoption vote by Mulberry Fairplains Water Association’s Board.